jessepeterson/mdmb/README.md

 B0ECC518-1C7F-4DAF-B726-E7A169DB4CF8
 ```

+*mdmb* stores devices in its database file on disk called `mdmb.db` by default.

 Want to make more?
 Invoke `devices-create` again.
 Want to make *many* more?
 Use the `-n` switch and supply the number you want to create.

 ```bash